dvudd/CI_PP2/README.md

 	- A roll of 20 on the Attack Roll is considered a critical hit.
 	- In a critical hit, the number of damage dice is doubled.
 	- For instance, the player would roll two d10's instead of one, and the Skeleton Mage would roll eigth d4's instead of four.
+- Healing:
+	- Similar to the Attack Roll, Healing is determinated by a roll of a d20.
+	- The result is then added to the players Health Points (HP).
 ### Start Screen
-The game starts with a short description on how the game works.
+The game starts with a short description on how the game works.\
 ![Start Screen](readme-images/start-screen.webp)
 ### Player Card
-This is the player character, besides a visual representation of the player, this is where the player's health and armor are shown.
+This is the player character, besides a visual representation of the player, this is where the player's health and armor are shown.\
 ![Player Card](readme-images/player-card.webp)
 ### Monster Cards
-There are 8 different monster encounters, all with different strengths and weaknesses.
+There are 8 different monster encounters, all with different strengths and weaknesses.\
 ![Monster cards](readme-images/monsters.webp)
 ### Ability Buttons
-During the player's turn they have two options, either attack the monster or drink a healing potion to regain some health points.
+During the player's turn they have two options, either attack the monster or drink a healing potion to regain some health points.\
 ![Ability Buttons](readme-images/player-buttons.webp)
 ### Rolling the dice
 The effect of any action is decided by the roll of a dice.
 Will the attack hit?
-How much damage will it do?
+How much damage will it do?\
 ![Critical Hit](readme-images/critical-hit.webp)
 ### Game Over
 When the player's health reaches 0, the game is over.
-Here the collected score is shown, and the user has the option to restart the game.
+Here the collected score is shown, and the user has the option to restart the game.\
 ![Game Over](readme-images/game-over.webp)
 ## Future Features
 While the game is fully functional, there are many ways to improve the experience